RoyGeagea/aws-dynamic-website/readme.md

 Note) Before proceeding, use the CIDR.xyz website (https://cidr.xyz/) to visualize and plan your network architecture.
 This tool enables you to easily determine the appropriate CIDR block for your VPC and subnets, ensuring efficient IP address allocation.
 1) Open the AWS Management Console and navigate to the Amazon VPC service.
-2) Click on "Subnets" in the navigation pane and select "Create subnet."
+2) Click on "Subnets" in the navigation pane and select "Create subnet".
 3) In the "Create subnet" wizard, choose the VPC where you want to create the subnets.
 4) Select <b>us-east-1a</b> Availability Zone from the drop-down menu
 5) Enter the name <b>Public Subnet AZ1</b> for the subnet and specify the desired IPv4 CIDR block <b>10.0.0.0/24</b>